FAQs

 Where do I find info on Telemedicine and/or other rules?

-You will find statutes related to Telemedicine at 43-17-01 (6) [page 1]; 43.17-44 and 43-17-45 [page 14] by clicking here
+You will find statutes related to Telemedicine under North Dakota Century Code sections 43-17-01 (7); 43.17-44, and 43-17-45

-How soon before a board meeting does my file need to be complete to be considered for a regular medical license?
+How soon before a Board meeting does my file need to be complete to be considered for a regular medical license?

 What is the processing time for a license application?